Tom Dart

 Thomas J. Dart (born May 22, 1962) is an American attorney, politician, and law enforcement officer serving as the Sheriff of Cook County, Illinois.
 He previously served as a member of both chambers of the Illinois General Assembly.
+He has held the office of sheriff since 2006.
+Due to reforms he implemented, he was name one of Time magazines 100 most influential people in 2008.

 Education

-Dart graduated from Mount Carmel High School, Chicago.
+Dart was born May 22, 1962, in Chicago, Illinois.
+He graduated from Mount Carmel High School.
 He earned a Bachelor of Arts degree in history and general social studies from Providence College and a Juris Doctor from Loyola University Chicago.

 Career

-Dart began his career as a state prosecutor in Cook County.
-Afterwards he was an Illinois State Senator, having been appointed in 1991 to fill the vacancy caused by the resignation of Senator Jeremiah E. Joyce (D-Chicago).
-He was then elected and served state representative as a Democrat for Illinois' 28th House District from January 1993 until January 2003, before becoming chief of staff to Cook County Sheriff Michael F. Sheahan.
+He served as a staffer to U.S. Senator Claiborne Pell (D-RI) and on the staff of the Illinois Senate's Committee on the Judiciary.
+He was also an Assistant State's Attorney in Cook County.
+In 1991, he was appointed to the Illinois Senate to fill the vacancy caused by the resignation of Senator Jeremiah E. Joyce (D-Chicago).
+In the 1992 Democratic primary, Dart defeated Nelson Rice Sr., a five-term incumbent lawmaker for a seat in the Illinois House of Representatives.
+He served from January 1993 until January 2003.
+After his time in the legislature, he became chief of staff to Cook County Sheriff Michael F. Sheahan.
 In November 2002, Dart was the Democratic nominee for state treasurer of Illinois but lost to incumbent Republican Judy Baar Topinka.

 When Sheahan announced that he would retire as Cook County Sheriff in 2006, Dart announced his candidacy to succeed Sheahan.
 Dart won the Democratic primary election on March 21, 2006, defeating Sylvester Baker and Richard Remus by a wide margin, and won the general election in November 2006.
 On November 2, 2010, Dart faced Republican Frederick Collins in the race for the Cook County Sheriff's office and won handily with 69.37% of the vote.
 Dart declined to be a candidate in the 2011 Chicago mayoral election.
 After defeating three Democratic opponents in the 2014 primary election, Dart was unopposed for reelection in the general election of November 2014.